Expert know-how for the entire production line

 Voith and Trützschler introduce new Safety Standard for Wet-laid Spunlaced Nonwovens Machines

-Our product portfolio for your textile and nonwovens production
+Our product portfolio for your nonwovens production

 The HydroFormer concept builds on Voith’s long experience in the paper and pulp industry.
 With HydroFormer technology the suspension is highly diluted, so nonwovens can be produced entirely from cellulose, a renewable and cost-effective raw material.